Dr. Lindsey Forbes, C. Psych

 In both these services – therapy and educational assessment – I aim to make clients feel as comfortable and as safe as possible so that our work together is as effective as possible.
 I know the scariest step is often the first one you make to reach out for help.
 After that, you can exhale (at least a little bit), because you will have made a healthy choice in asking for support - and that’s a huge step!

-I completed my Master’s degree at Western University and am a Registered Psychological Associate with the College of Psychologists of Ontario (CPO; #5260).
+I completed my Master’s degree at Western University and am a Registered Psychological Associate with the College of Psychologists and Applied Behaviour Analysts of Ontario (CPBAO; #5260).
 I have been a Clinical Associate at the practice since September 2016.

 Since 2005, I have been working with a specialized research team that focuses on trauma-related disorders, including PTSD, and I have also provided psychoeducational assessments in private practice since 2009.